 Scorsese hasn’t lost a step as far as visual characterizations, stylish long-takes, and the staging of mob violence are concerned.
 The Irishman’s overall mood and energy are less frantic and aggressive than, say a Goodfellas (1990) or Raging Bull (1980), which makes sense given the dominant perspectives of characters in their 40s, 50s, 60s, and beyond.
 Still, how Scorsese analyzes De Niro’s decision over what firearms to use for a mob execution or how he maximizes tension from otherwise quaint squabbling between Pacino and memorable supporting actor, Stephen Graham, is captivating to watch.

 By the same logic, the film’s use of digital trickery to de-age its principle characters, a technique that might come across as hokey or contrived under most filmmakers, is executed by Scorsese as a sort of visualization of De Niro’s wistful, perhaps unreliable narration.
-I would be lying if I said The Irishman’s digital FX never experience uncanny valley or that De Niro ever really, truly, actually looks 30-something years old in the movie’s first-act flashbacks, but in a strange way, the FX work by demonstrating the passage of time better than casting multiple actors for the same roles.
-You feel a stronger connection to these characters’ development as a function of Scorsese keeping the same principle cast throughout their adult lives.
+I would be lying if I said The Irishman’s digital FX never experience uncanny valley or that De Niro ever really, truly looks 30-something years old in the movie’s first-act flashbacks, but in a strange way, the FX work by demonstrating the passage of time better than casting multiple actors for the same roles.
 It’s an artistic choice reminiscent of Richard Linklater’s Boyhood (2014), except with characters who are interesting instead of irritating, and featuring a captivating story instead of no story at all.